 Summary and Conclusions

 Psychological Evaluations are part of our practice.
 Again, they differ from psychological testing alone in the amount of information we gather outside of the tests themselves.
 The interview is more extended and covers more, other information gathering is more comprehensive, and the report covers more areas.
-Psychological testing by itself is often enough, so we will talk beforehand to help you decide which is for you.
+Psychological testing by itself is often enough, so we will talk beforehand to help you decide which is for you and answer what is a psychological evaluation like for people with questions similar to yours.

-Sometimes, people are referred by an outside source asking for a “full psychological evaluation” of you.
+Sometimes, an outside source refers people and asks for a “full psychological evaluation.”
 It is often unclear whether they mean that you need testing or a complete psychological evaluation.
-If a third party refers you, we often ask to speak to that person to ensure we provide what you need without costing you more time and money than necessary.
+If a third party refers you, we often ask you to speak to that person to ensure we provide what you need without costing you more time and money than necessary.

 Our Psychological Evaluation Services